othermedia/js-handbook/deployment.md

     <script src="/javascripts/my_script.js" type="text/javascript"></script>

-This blocks the downloading of all other external page resources--images, other scripts and so on--until the script has been downloaded and run.
+This blocks the downloading of all other external page resources---images, other scripts and so on---until the script has been downloaded and run.
 Browsers can in fact fetch several resources in parallel, but when downloading a piece of JavaScript this capability is lost.
 This makes perceived and actual page load times increase significantly.

 Fortunately, methods have been developed to work around this limitation.
 The most common is to programmatically create script elements pointing to external